r-lib/usethis/tests/testthat/_snaps/helpers.md

     Code
       use_dependency("usethis", "Suggests")
     Message
       !
-Package usethis is already listed in Imports in DESCRIPTION; no change made.
+Package usethis is already listed in 'Imports' in DESCRIPTION; no change made.

 # can add LinkingTo dependency if other dependency already exists